 Putarri Reserve, St Ives

 There’s a huge grassed area in the middle of the playground, which is the perfect spot to set up a picnic (exactly what we did).
-Around this grassed area is the looped bike track, so it’s nice and accessible and easy to keep an eye on the kids while they cycle/ride around.
+Around this grassed area is a looped bike track, making it pleasant and accessible, and easy to keep an eye on the kids while they cycle or ride around.
 Read our Putarri Reserve review here.

 18. Balmaringa Reserve, South Turramurra